This is how to do a cleanse from a functional medicine perspective. Sane. Grounded. Safe. Read the sister post to this, Detox Phases 1, 2, and 3.

 Choose Phase 1 and 2 activators from this sister post.
 Or, choose a formula.
 It’s essential to get all essential amino acids during a cleanse.
 Your liver needs all of them, in sufficient amounts.

 When you fast, even overnight, your body uses up your stored sugar (glycogen).
 This usually takes 8-10 hours.
 Afterward, you dig into your fat cells for energy, which releases toxins.
 It also turns on autophagy (pronounced aw-toff-a-gee), which is when your cells clean out debris.
 The longer you fast, the more time you have for autophagy.
 For those with GI microbial overgrowth, you’ll get more waves of your migrating motor complex (MMC) which is a sweeping out of your small intestine.

 One fast I see great results with is the FMD (Fasting Mimicking Diet), which is five days, and you get to eat small amounts of food that keep you in autophagy without starving.
-It’s recommended to do the FMD once a month for three months, and longer for some condition.
-You can choose ProLon, and we have a DIY version as well.
+It’s recommended to do the FMD once a month for three months, and longer for some conditions.

 The types who do well with fasting are those who are: